The Safety of Objects: Plot summary

 Randy takes Sam to a remote cabin in the woods and keeps her there, not allowing her to call home.
 He calls her 'Johnny', after his late brother.
 After what appears to be three days, Randy starts driving back to the suburb, to recreate the night when the characters' lives intersected.
 When the beer he asks Sam to hand him does not explode, he appears to realize that the person in the back seat is Sam, not his brother.

 Esther eventually gets to the final two slots in the radio contest, only to pull out at the last moment after nearly three days of physical and emotional taxation.
 Julie becomes angry and runs off.
 Jim, angry at what he feels is an inadequate second-place prize, becomes violent and wrecks the area.
 He gets chased off by Bobby, Helen's son, who works as the mall security guard.
 Esther, who finally realizes how much she has neglected her daughter, goes home and tearfully suffocates her son.
 Jim returns to his home, and Randy lets Sam go home.
-Helen almost cheats on her husband, but eventually returns home without having taken that step.
+Helen almost cheats on her husband, but eventually returns home without taking that step.

 A flashback reveals the cause of the car crash: Randy, Paul, and Randy's younger brother Johnny were traveling in a car after a gig that Paul's band played.
 Johnny gave Randy and Paul beers which he had shaken, and they exploded when opened, on Paul who was driving.
 Another car, carrying Julie and Bobby, came from the opposite direction, speeding to rush Julie home after an impromptu tryst so she would not get in trouble for violating her curfew.
 Both drivers became distracted, both cars had to swerve, and Paul's car crashed and flipped over.
 The guilt that has consumed both Randy and Julie throughout the film, is shown to have originated from each taking blame for the crash.

-Each acknowledges their heightened understandings of the effects of these events in their lives and their choices, and lastly, the interconnectedness of these families.
+Each acknowledges their heightened understanding of the effects of these events in their lives and choices, and lastly, the interconnectedness of these families.